IDE Design Master Class for Professionals

 How to prepare?

-As preparation for this IDE Master Class, we will send you some open questions (about the case topic) one week before the IDE Master Class takes place.
+As preparation for this IDE Master Class, we will send you some literature and open questions one week before the IDE Master Class takes place.

 All materials provided are included in the course fee.